Zoysia grass was on our home’s goal list for years before we actually were able to check the box off.

 Our situation: We are a family of 6 + an active 70lb dog, living on a half acre in a newly built home in North Carolina.
 Our foot traffic in our yard is considered heavy.

-What was left behind was rocky, cheap dirt and hard compacted soil.
-Odd objects like bricks and even trash were stuck within the soil, and the original Fescue grass that was planted struggled to grow around a tree that sucked up water:
+We have rocky, cheap dirt and hard compacted soil.
+The original Fescue grass that was planted struggled to grow around a tree that sucked up water:

 Once summer drought and NC heat hit, the Fescue thinned out and dead spots took over, especially around a large tree that sucked up water.
 Our backyard was left with a huge amount of dirt.